ghga-de/nf-platypusindelcalling/docs/usage.md

 Generic profiles are bundled with the pipeline which instruct the pipeline to use software packaged using different methods (Docker or Singularity).

-Note that multiple profiles can be loaded, for example: `-profile test,docker` - the order of arguments is important!
+Note that multiple profiles can be loaded, for example: `--profile test,docker` - the order of arguments is important!
 They are loaded in sequence, so later profiles can overwrite earlier profiles.

 If `-profile` is not specified, the pipeline will run locally and expect all software to be installed and available on the `PATH`.
 This is _not_ recommended.